brown-cs-224/ARAP-Stencil/README.md

 **Due:** 4/7/23 @ 11:59pm EST

 In this assignment, you will implement a system for user-interactive deformation of 3D meshes.
 In your system, mesh vertices can be re-positioned by clicking and dragging.
 Your system will update the rest of the mesh in response to these user interactions such that it moves as-rigidly-as-possible (i.e. the deformation it exhibits is close to a rigid transformation).
 The end result is a deformation that looks physically-plausible, as if the mesh has an underlying rig / skeletal armature.
-To achieve this goal, you will need to formulate the deformation process as an optimization problem which alternates between estimating the best-fit rigid transformation for each mesh verex and solving a sparse linear system to find new mesh vertex positions.
+To achieve this goal, you will need to formulate the deformation process as an optimization problem which alternates between estimating the best-fit rigid transformation for each mesh vertex and solving a sparse linear system to find new mesh vertex positions.

 ## Relevant Reading